-DSLR in Photoshop is no more a secret for adding blur effect without camera specialty.
+DSLR in Photoshop is no more a secret for adding blur effects without a camera speciality.
 Today we are going to learn about the background blur effect in Photoshop without a DSLR camera.
-Background blur is a special effect by DSLR cameras for the image subject to focus well.
+Background blur is a special effect created by DSLR cameras for the image subject to focus well.
 So, what does DSLR mean?
 According to Wikipedia, “A digital single-lens reflex camera (Digital SLR or DSLR) is a digital camera that combines the optics and the mechanisms of a single-lens reflex camera with a digital imaging sensor”.
 The mechanism is a revolution in the history of digital cameras that took photography to another level.
 Photoshop background blur or DSLR background increases the focus of the subject of the image.

 Table of content

-- The DSLR effect in Photoshop theme
+- The DSLR effect in the Photoshop theme

-- How to Background blur in Photoshop?
+- How to background blur in Photoshop?

 - Additional effects for background blur